 3. Stretching Your Gifts Budget

 If you want to stretch your gift giving budget to give a nicer gift than you can really afford, you may considering going in on a gift with friends or co-workers.
 You can end up giving nice and much needed items this way, especially with things like shower gifts.
 Shopping big sales like the Black Friday sales, or purchasing gifts off season can help stretch your budget too.
+Taking on a holiday job can give you extra money to help cover expense.

 4. Budgeting for Gifts at the Office